Youth Mental Health

 - refurbishment for two new 15-place Adolescent Day Program spaces in Logan and Gold Coast.

 The capital program is led by the Department of Health and collaboratively managed with the Department of Education.
 Oversight is comprised of groups to progress the capital program which includes project partners, consumer and carer representatives, Hospital and Health Services, Health Consumers Queensland, industry, and additional interdepartmental representation.

 Government will be investigating and selecting sites for the Step Up Step Down Units and Day Programs.

 Consists of stakeholder interviews, workshops, user groups, infrastructure co-design consultation and peer reviews.
 Used to collaboratively consult centre design development; and to critique, validate and address requirements of the design process.

 A co-design process is undertaken to assist with development of the design of facilities and the model of service including integrated educational services.
 This is to ensure consumers, carers and community members are engaged and actively participate throughout the lifespan of the capital program.

 Engagement of the building contractor for the facilities will proceed via a tender process.

-Construction for the statewide adolescent mental health treatment centre begins in late 2018 and for the Step Up Step Down Units and Day Programs in early 2019.
+Construction for the statewide Adolescent Extended Treatment Centre began in late 2018 and for the Step Up Step Down Units and Day Programs in early 2019.